cberto/cberto/README.md

-## 👋 Introduction
+## 💻 Introduction
 I am a computer technician at the Instituto Técnico Industrial San Judas Tadeo.
-I am creative and with a lot of initiative.
+I am creative and have a lot of initiative.
 I am eager to learn and continue to develop both personally and professionally.
 Focused on innovation and development of new technologies.
-Able to take responsibility for the challenges and goals that the organization poses me.
+Able to take responsibility for the challenges and objectives that the organization sets me.
 Adaptability to frequent change of tasks or decisions taken by my work group.